 Both towns offer a diverse range of independent stores ranging from highly regarded local butchers, beauty salons, gift stores, delicatessens and bespoke, top quality kitchen designers to national car dealers.
 If you’re in need of refreshment while you’re on the go, there are plenty of cafés, restaurants and authentic Scottish pubs to choose from.

-The local leisure centre in Broxburn offers swimming and other sporting activities for all ages and abilities, whilst Uphall Golf Club boasts a full, 18-hole course in the beautiful, rolling countryside.
+The local leisure centre in Broxburn offers swimming and and other sports for all ages and abilities, whilst Uphall gold club boasts a full, 18-hole course in the beautiful, rolling countryside.
 You can practice your swing beforehand at the American Golf driving range, situated opposite.
 Close at hand, is the very popular Houston Farm Riding School situated in Uphall.
 Lessons for all levels are available most days of the week.
 Horse riding parties can also be arranged for those wishing to celebrate a special occasion.

 Just beyond Broxburn lies the Almondell and Calderwood Country Park.
 Set aside time to explore some of the 227 acres of woodland and you might be lucky enough to spy a roe deer, heron or woodpecker.
 Families especially will enjoy the pleasant picnic and play areas, whilst the visitor centre is popular with all ages.

 For those with green fingers, the area benefits from a good choice of nurseries and local garden centres offering an excellent range of flowers, plants and gifts.
 Binny Plants specialises in nursery plants while Williamson Garden Centre can create the most magnificent floral displays.
 Further along the road is the well known Dobbie’s Garden Centre.
 Visitors can enjoy afternoon tea or a light bite in pleasant surroundings in both Williamson’s and Dobbie’s garden centres.